This post may contain affiliate links. Read my disclaimer to learn more.

 If you have land no matter the size put it to good use.
 One way is by having a garden.
 Having a garden will cut down on your grocery bill.
 Plus you’ll get the satisfaction of knowing exactly where your veggies came from and how they were cared for.

 Set up water collection tanks to use for watering your garden, and other plants or trees.
-This cuts your water bill down and is better for your plants because there aren’t added chemicals or fluoride in rainwater as there is in tap water.
+This cuts your water bill down and is better for your plants because there aren’t added chemicals or fluoride in rainwater as there are in tap water.

 Compost and grow from food scraps